 1.01.010 Adoption.
-Pursuant to the provisions of RCW 35.21.500 through 35.21.570, there is adopted the "Granger Municipal Code," as compiled, edited and published by Book Publishing Company, Seattle, Washington.
+Pursuant to adopted the "Granger 35.21.500 through 35.21.570, there is adopted the "Granger Municipal Code," as compiled, edited and published by Book Publishing Company, Seattle, Washington.
 (Ord.
 541 §1, 1982).

 1.01.020 Title--Citation--Reference.
 This code shall be known as the "Granger Municipal Code," and it shall be sufficient to refer to said code as the "Municipal Code" in any prosecution for the violation of any provision thereof or in any proceeding at law or equity.
-It shall be sufficient to designate any ordinance adding to, amending, correcting or repealing all or any part or portion thereof as recting or repealing all or any part or repeal of the an addition to, amendment to, correction or repeal of the "Granger Municipal Code"; further, reference may be had to the titles, chapters, sections and subsections of the
+It shall be sufficient to designate any ordinance adding to, amending, correcting or repealing all or any part or portion thereof as an addition to, amendment to, correction or repeal of the "Granger Municipal Code"; further, reference may be had to the titles, chapters, sections and subsections of the